sosaysthecaptain/jsondb/README.md

 ### `setFile` and `getFile` are used to store files in s3 and access them like other object fields
-`setFile` is used to upload a file to s3 and store it on the object as if it were any other property. `getFile` will return the file as it went in, while an ordinary `get` operation will return an s3 link.
+`setFile` is used to upload a file to s3 and store it on the object as if it were any other property. `getFile`, by default, will return an s3 link, but can return the actual buffer if called with `returnAsBuffer`.
+It can also return a temporary public (signed) URL if called with `returnAsPrivateLink`.
 See the section on instantiating a DBObjectHandler for information on how s3 credentials and bucket name are specified.
 ```javascript
 await user.setFile({
     path: 'homework.essayDueTuesday',